nixworks/public/news/2014/10/14/index.md

 ##### President of the Generalitat of Catalonia
 ### [The President of the Generalitat of Catalonia, Artur Mas i Gavarro, drops plans for a referendum on independence on November 9 from Spain following opposition from the Constitutional Court of Spain. ](/news/2014/10/14/the-president-of-the-generalitat-of-catalonia-artur-mas-i-gavarra3-drops-plans-for-a-referendum-on-independence-on-november-9-from-spain-f.md)
-_Context: Spain, Artur Mas i Gavarro, Constitutional Court, President of the Generalitat of Catalonia_
+_Context: President of the Generalitat of Catalonia, Constitutional Court, Artur Mas i Gavarro, Spain_

 ## [Previous Day...](/news/2014/10/13/index.md)